 4. The shot: The fourth most effective pregnancy-prevention method is the birth control shot.
 This hormone shot is administered by a doctor and can keep users pregnancy-free for three months.
 When the shot is used on schedule, it is 94% effective.
 While it’s a lower-maintenance option than the pill, it requires a doctor’s visit and the tolerance of needles.

-2. Sterilization: Coming in second place on the list is sterilization, a surgical procedure that alters the reproductive organs to prevent fertilization.
-These surgeries cost up to $6,000 and are often not reversible.
+2. Sterilization: Coming in second place on the list is sterilization, surgical procedures that permanently disrupt the Fallopian tubes (“getting your tubes tied”), preventing the egg and sperm from meeting.
+Without insurance coverage, these surgeries could cost up to $6,000 and should not be thought of as reversible.
 Like abstinence, sterilization is a life choice.
 Unlike abstinence, sterilization is essentially permanent.
 While sterilization is 99% effective, it is not a decision one should make lightly.